Demonstrators detained by police during rival protests outside asylum hotel

 Several demonstrators have been detained by police after rival groups gathered at a protest against the use of a hotel to accommodate asylum seekers.

-The Metropolitan Police has imposed conditions on a protest and counter-protest outside the Thistle City Barbican Hotel in Islington, north London.
+The Metropolitan Police imposed conditions on a protest and counter-protest outside the Thistle City Barbican Hotel in Islington, north London, which took place on Saturday afternoon.

 People believed to be migrants earlier watched the protests from the hotel’s windows, with some waving and blowing kisses as demonstrators chanted and banged drums in the street below.